awsdocs/aws-single-sign-on-user-guide/doc_source/sso-info-in-cloudtrail.md

-# AWS SSO information in CloudTrail<a name="sso-info-in-cloudtrail"></a>
+# IAM Identity Center information in CloudTrail<a name="sso-info-in-cloudtrail"></a>

 CloudTrail is enabled on your AWS account when you create the account\.
-When activity occurs in AWS SSO, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
+When activity occurs in IAM Identity Center, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your AWS account\.
 For more information, see [Viewing events with CloudTrail event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.

-For an ongoing record of events in your AWS account, including events for AWS SSO, create a trail\.
+For an ongoing record of events in your AWS account, including events for IAM Identity Center, create a trail\.
 A *trail* enables CloudTrail to deliver log files to an Amazon S3 bucket\.
 By default, when you create a trail in the console, the trail applies to all AWS Regions\.
 The trail logs events from all Regions in the AWS partition and delivers the log files to the Amazon S3 bucket that you specify\.
 Additionally, you can configure other AWS services to further analyze and act upon the event data collected in CloudTrail logs\.
 For more information, see the following:
 + [Overview for creating a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)
 + [CloudTrail supported services and integrations](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html#cloudtrail-aws-service-specific-topics-integrations)
 + [Configuring Amazon SNS notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail log files from multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail log files from multiple accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

-When CloudTrail logging is enabled in your AWS account, API calls made to AWS SSO actions are tracked in log files\.
-AWS SSO records are written together with other AWS service records in a log file\.
+When CloudTrail logging is enabled in your AWS account, API calls made to IAM Identity Center actions are tracked in log files\.
+IAM Identity Center records are written together with other AWS service records in a log file\.
 CloudTrail determines when to create and write to a new file based on a time period and file size\.

-The following AWS SSO CloudTrail operations are supported:
+The following IAM Identity Center CloudTrail operations are supported:

 ****